 The library was started in 1925 with 6,000 volumes from the personal library of W. H. Griffith Thomas.
 Notable additions have been made from the personal collections of Dr. Harry A. Ironside, Dr. Howard A. Kelly, Dr. Perry Wayland Sinks, Prof. M. McQueen Weir, Dr. Judson B. Palmer, and Dr. Lewis Sperry Chafer, as well as many other smaller collections.
 An unusually rich collection of devotional classics and middle 19th century evangelical works was acquired in the 2,300 volumes purchased from Ewing College in 1943.
 Another significant addition was made in 1946 through a collection of 4,000 volumes from an old New England library dating from the early 19th century.
+Many volumes are being added from an English seminary library of 6,000-8,000 books and periodicals purchased in 1971.
 The periodical department, which numbers over 400 titles, provides rich sources of material for research work.
-It contains most of the important scholarly, religious, Biblical, missionary and theological journals being published throughout the world.
+It contains most of the important scholarly, religious, biblical, missionary and theological journals being published throughout the world.
 Since 1969 Mosher Library has been indexing approximately 200 of the most significant periodicals it receives for its students and making the monthly subject index available to other libraries on a subscription basis.
 In addition to current periodicals, the library has an impressive collection of the back numbers of nearly 750 periodicals, including complete runs of some of the most important journals published in the 19th century.
 A unique feature of Mosher Library is the Griffith Thomas Sermon Text Index.
 This index contains at least 50,000 references to sermons and sermonic outlines covering almost every text in the Bible.